Find out about survival for chronic lymphocytic leukaemia.

 Your sex affects outlook.
 Women have a better prognosis than men.

 Survival is affected by changes in your chromosomes or genes.
-Doctor call these tests cytogenetics.
+Tests called cytogenetics look for these changes.
 Some specific genetic abnormalities in your leukaemia cells may make your leukaemia harder to treat successfully.

 About these statistics